cubimedrub/macworp/docs/workflow_integration.md

 1. In general it is a good idea to use publicly available Docker container to manage your dependencies as most workflow engines can download containers by themselves.
 For help see:
     * [Nextflow](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#running-jobs-in-containers)
     * [Snakemake](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#running-jobs-in-containers)

-    However it is possible use dependencies installed via Conda or package managers, but it has to be done manually on each worker.
+    However it is possible to use dependencies installed via Conda or package managers, but it has to be done manually on each worker.